Free shipping on orders over $99 across Canada

 Alpha Hydroxy Acids (AHA)

 Alpha Hydroxy Acids, commonly referred to as AHAs, are water-soluble acids derived from fruits and milk sugars.
 They are primarily used for exfoliation, skin brightening, and improving the texture of the skin.
 The most common AHAs include glycolic acid and lactic acid.
-Benefits of AHA:

 Beta Hydroxy Acids (BHA)